mkurmag/shared_memory_ipc/Readme.md

 ```
 ./run.sh 3
 ```
 Each process prints value it is going to write and values it read from other process.
+The number at the beging of the line indicates the process index.

 ```
 0: read info from 1: empty